-- The safeguarding policy is in place and is reviewed annually, is available publicly via our school website and has been written in line with Local Authority guidance and the requirements of the Safeguarding Partners' (formerly the LSCB) policies and procedures; - The school contributes to inter-agency working in line with Working Together to Safeguard Children (2018); - A senior member of staff from the leadership team is designated to take the lead responsibility for safeguarding and child protection and that there is a deputy DSL(s) who is appropriately trained to deal with any issues in the absence of the Designated Safeguarding Lead (DSL).
-There will always be cover for this role; - All staff receive a safeguarding induction and are provided with a copy of this policy and the staff code of conduct; - All staff undertake appropriate child protection training that is updated regularly, at least annually. - Procedures are in place for dealing with allegations against members of staff and volunteers in line with statutory guidance; - Safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education' DfE (2018); - They remedy without delay any weakness in regard to our safeguarding arrangements that are brought to their attention.

-3.4 The Governing Body will receive an annual safeguarding report that will record the training that has taken place, the number of staff attending and any outstanding training requirements for the school.
-It will also record all safeguarding activity and will inform the Governing Body how the school meets its statutory requirements.
+- The safeguarding policy is in place and is reviewed annually, is available publicly via our school website and has been written in line with Local Authority guidance and the requirements of the Local Safeguarding Children Board policies and procedures; - The school contributes to inter-agency working in line with in line with Working Together to Safeguard Children (2015); - A senior member of staff from leadership team is designated to take the lead responsibility for safeguarding and child protection and that there are Deputy DSL(s) who are appropriately trained to deal with any issues in the absence of the Designated Safeguarding Lead (DSL).
+There will always be cover for this role; - All staff receive a safeguarding induction and are provided with a copy of this policy and the staff code of conduct; - All staff undertake appropriate child protection training that is updated regularly, at least annually. - Procedures are in place for dealing with allegations against members of staff and volunteers in line with statutory guidance; - Safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education' DfE (2016); - They remedy without delay any weakness in regard to our safeguarding arrangements that are brought to their attention. - 3.4 The governing body will receive an annual safeguarding report that will record the training that has taken place, the number of staff attending and any outstanding training requirements for the school.
+It will also record all safeguarding activity and will inform the governing body how the school meets its statutory requirements.

-The Governing Body will also undertake a range of 'safeguarding visits' over the year to monitor compliance within the safeguarding agenda.
+The governing body will also undertake a range of 'safeguarding visits' over the year to monitor compliance within the safeguarding agenda.